ZipCPU/videozip/README.md

     reading the boot status and configuration register(s) to know the settings of the mode bits, or to know why a prior attempted FPGA configuration attempt failed.

+    Status: Worked here long ago, not tested in a while.

 15. [Real Time Clock](rtl/rtc/rtclight.v).
 This ... is a basic real-time clock RTL.
 It doesn't control an external clock, it doesn't run off of a